oliverfleetwood/gromacs/docs/user-guide/mdp-options.rst

       then defined as the angle between two planes: the plane spanned by the the two first vectors and the plane spanned the two last vectors.

+   .. mdp-value:: meta

+      Transforms pull coordinates of lower indices using a mathematical expression defined by :mdp:`pull-coord1-equation`.

+.. mdp:: pull-coord1-equation
+   Equation that to transform pull coordinates of lower indices to a new one.
+   The pull coordinates are referred to as variables in the equation so that pull-coord1's value becomes 'x1', pull-coord2 value becomes 'x2' etc. The mathematical expression are evaluated using muParser.
+   Only relevant if :mdp:`pull-coord1-geometry` is set to :mdp-value:`meta`.
+`

 .. mdp:: pull-coord1-groups